Homestead Tax Reduction

 An eligible surviving spouse:

-1. Must be the surviving spouse of a person who was receiving the homestead exemption by reason of age or disability for the year in which the death occurred, and
+- Must be the surviving spouse of a person who was receiving the homestead exemption by reason of age or disability for the year in which the death occurred.

-Permanent and totally disabled means a person who has, on the first day of January of the year for which the homestead exemption is requested, some impairment of body or mind that makes him/her unfit to work at any substantially remunerative employment which he/she is reasonably able to perform and which will, with reasonable probability, continue for an indefinite period of at least 12 months without any present indication of recovery, or who has been certified as totally and permanently disabled by an eligible state or federal agency.
+Permanent and totally disabled means a person who has, on the first day of January of the year for which the homestead exemption is requested, some impairment of body or mind that makes them unfit to work at any substantially remunerative employment which they are reasonably able to perform and which will, with reasonable probability, continue for an indefinite period of at least 12 months without any present indication of recovery, or who has been certified as totally and permanently disabled by an eligible state or federal agency.

 Qualifications for the Homestead Exemption as a Disabled Veteran